-This coconut flour pizza crust is the best gluten-free and keto crust I’ve ever tried.
-It’s soft and tasty, and sturdy enough to hold with your hands.
+This coconut flour pizza crust is one of the best gluten-free and keto crusts I’ve ever tried.
+It’s soft, delicious, and sturdy enough to hold with your hands.

 Ingredients

-Spices: Garlic powder, onion powder, and dried oregano.
+- Spices: Garlic powder, onion powder, and dried oregano.
+Sometimes, I substitute dried thyme for the oregano.

 Instructions